dlorch/tonegen/README.md

 typically "the sound card", takes sequence of numbers and turn them into eletric current, which in turn moves the speaker's electromagnet forward or backwards.
-Suppose I use an 8-bit value for a single a sound sample, then the values 0 and 255 respectively move [the magnet](https://animagraffs.com/loudspeaker/) frome one to the other extremity.
+Suppose I use an 8-bit value for a single a sound sample, then the values 0 and 255 respectively move [the magnet](https://animagraffs.com/loudspeaker/) from one to the other extremity.

 A common format to represent sound waves in digital form is given by [Pulse Code Modulation (PCM)](https://www.tutorialspoint.com/digital_communication/digital_communication_pulse_code_modulation.htm)